Last updated on October 16th, 2016

 Section 1.
 Standing Committees.
 Standing committees shall be chaired by members elected on a yearly basis by a simple majority vote of present Chapter members.
 Committee chairs shall serve a one-year term and are required to attend executive committee meetings.
 Each committee will have one or two chairperson(s), as specified in its description.
 At the start of each elected term, the committee chairperson(s) will create a mission statement outlining goals and objectives of the committee for the school year.
 Also included in this statement are the responsibilities of members for required service in the committee.
 The standing committees shall be as follows:

 Section 1b.
 Activities Committee.
-Shall be responsible for organizing social activities for the Chapter to attend; shall ; shall be chaired by two (2) individuals.
+Shall be responsible for organizing social activities for the Chapter to attend; shall be responsible for BBB’s involvement in all science activities and all science formal; shall be chaired by one (1) or two (2) individuals.

 Section 1c.
 Fundraising Committee.
-Shall create and execute fundraising events for the Chapter, such as Bake Sales, Deer Aging, and Microkits; shall be chaired by ) member.
+Shall create and execute fundraising events for the Chapter, such as Bake Sales, Deer Aging, and Microkits; shall organize, fundraise and participate in the Relay for Life during the Spring semester; shall stay in contact with the local event officials for Relay for Life; shall be chaired by one (1) or two (2) members.

 Section 1d.
 Initiation Committee.
-Shall be responsible for pledge seasons, setting requirement deadlines, and checking pledge requirements; shall organize the initiation meetings and ceremony; shall be chaired by two (2) members.
+Shall be responsible for pledge seasons, setting requirement deadlines, and checking pledge requirements; shall be responsible for promoting members and updating membership with nationals; shall organize the initiation meetings and ceremony; shall be chaired by one (1) or two (2) members.

 Section 1e.
 Public Relations Committee.
-Shall be responsible for informing members and general public of meeting event times and locations; promote the organization to the general public through fliers, chalking and other means of publicity; post and update related information on Chapter bulletin board; foster relations with the faculty and staff; shall be chaired by one (1) member.
+Shall be responsible for informing members and general public of meeting event times and locations; promote the organization to the general public through fliers, chalking and other means of publicity; post and update related information on Chapter bulletin board; hold responsibility for the chapter website; foster relations with the faculty and staff; plan and prepare the Faculty Welcome-Back Dinner and the Teacher Appreciation Dinner; prepare the senior gifts and the senior presentation at the Initiation ceremony; shall be chaired by one (1) member.

 Section 1f.
 Service Committee.
-Shall organize and participate in volunteer projects within the campus as well as throughout the community, such as Science on Saturday and Street Clean-up; shall be chaired by two (2) members.
+Shall organize and participate in volunteer projects within the campus as well as throughout the community, such as Science on Saturday and Street Clean-up; shall be chaired by one (1) or two (2) members.

 Section 2.
 Additional Committees.
 Any additional standing committee may be formed by the executive committee and approved by the Chapter to address and resolve any longstanding issues within the Chapter.
 The chairperson(s) of any additional committee shall be required to fulfill all assigned duties as outlined in Article V Section 1.